opencv/opencv/doc/tutorials/calib3d/camera_multiview_calibration/multiview_calibration.markdown

 Briefly:
 ----
+The algorithm consists of three major steps that could be enumerated as follows:

 1. Calibrate intrinsics parameters (intrinsic matrix and distortion coefficients) for each camera independently.
 2. Calibrate pairwise cameras (using stereo calibration) using intrinsics parameters from the step 1.
 3. Do global optimization using all cameras simultaneously to refine extrinsic parameters.